-The Grand Valley State University Sustainable Agriculture Project and farm provides students, faculty and staff with a space for experiential learning in sustainable and organic agriculture and incorporates a CSA.
+The Grand Valley State University Sustainable Agriculture Project and farm provides students, faculty and staff with a space for research and experiential learning in sustainable and organic agriculture and incorporates a CSA.
 The Project also offers courses, programs, internships and other activities that promote awareness about sustainable development.